All You Need To Know About Trading Stocks in Canada

 Getting Into the Stock Market

-If you want to know how to get into the stock market, the first step is assessing your financial resources and short-, middle-, and long-term life goals.
+The first step is assessing your financial resources and short-, middle-, and long-term life goals.
 If you have enough funds for short- and middle-term goals (up to several years), you can use the remaining money to buy stocks.

-You can make a stock purchase with as little as $100, but investing at least $1,000 would be a good start.
+You can make a purchase with as little as $100, but investing at least $1,000 would be a good start.
 Of course, more is always better.

 Let's get to the action part now.